 This is terrific news for South Carolina workers.
 Still, progress can come with a price.
 Rapid development can also lead to a rapid increase in construction accidents, injuries and deaths.

-Since our firm’s founding in 1968, Joye Law Firm has fought for the rights of injured workers in Charleston and throughout our state.
+Since our firm’s founding in 1968, Joye Law Firm has fought for the rights of injured workers in North Charleston and throughout our state.
 We always strive to do more than recover compensation for our clients.
 We want to restore the quality of their lives, too.

-If you have suffered injury in a Charleston construction site accident and suddenly find yourself worrying about losing income and paying your medical bills, you can trust Joye Law Firm to provide the skilled and compassionate legal help you need.
+If you have suffered injury in a North Charleston construction site accident and suddenly find yourself worrying about losing income and paying your medical bills, you can trust Joye Law Firm to provide the skilled and compassionate legal help you need.

 Call or connect with us online today for a free consultation.